ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 The most effective way to validate the linear uncertainty propagation method is by comparing it to the full Monte Carlo method.
 To simulate random variations in the calibration standards, I used the error-boxes from the measurements and generated CPW calibration standards with the cpw model (see `cpw.py`), which are embedded within the error-boxes.
 The DUT used in this example is a dummy device with equal reflection and transmission, to observe the effects of calibration on both S11 and S21 equally.

 !['lin_vs_MC'](images/unc_lin_vs_MC.png)
-*Comparison between linear uncertainty propagation and Monte Carlo analysis.
+*Comparison between linear uncertainty propagation and Monte Carlo analysis (100 trials).
 The uncertainty bounds correspond to 95% coverage.*

 This example also includes a breakdown of the uncertainty budget based on the type of uncertainty and the individual standards.